-Professor Jørgen Berge works at the University of Tromsø and holds an adjunct position at UNIS.
+Professor Jørgen Berge works at the Arctic University of Norway and holds an adjunct position at UNIS.

 Google Scholar: https://scholar.google.co.uk/citations?user=_HxJmtUAAAAJ&hl=en

 CircA: Circadian rhythms of Arctic zooplankton from polar twilight to polar night – patterns, processes, and ecosystem implications.